pittyh6/freeCodeCamp-responsive_web_design-3-12Mths-WebDevStudy-2022-2023/learnedCSS.md

         * rgb
         * hex -> With hex colors, 00 is 0% of that color, and FF is 100%.
 So #00FF00 translates to 0% red, 100% green, and 0% blue, and is the same as rgb(0, 255, 0).
         * hsl -> The CSS hsl function accepts 3 values: a number from 0 to 360 for hue, a percentage from 0 to 100 for saturation, and a percentage from 0 to 100 for lightness.
+        * rgba -> rgba(redValue, greenValue, blueValue, alphaValue);
         * gradient -> A gradient is when one color transitions into another.
 The CSS linear-gradient function lets you control the direction of the transition along a line, and which colors are used.
             * linear-gradient(gradientDirection, color1, color2, ...);
             * Color-stops allow you to fine-tune where colors are placed along the gradient line.
 They are a length unit like px or percentages that follow a color in the linear-gradient function.
+        * opacity -> With the value 0, or 0%, the element will be completely transparent, and at 1.0, or 100%
+        * alpha channel -> alpha channel controls how transparent or opaque a color is. add an alpha channel to the other CSS color properties.